zenwalk/feralfilehosting/Feral Wiki/HTTP/Adminer - MySQL administration/readme.md

-**1:** First, go to the [Account Manager](https://www.feralhosting.com/manager/) and then use the [**Install Software** link in your Manager](https://www.feralhosting.com/manager/) for that slot.
+**Step 1:** First, go to the [Account Manager](https://www.feralhosting.com/manager/) and then use the [**Install Software** link in your Manager](https://www.feralhosting.com/manager/) for that slot:

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/0%20Generic/installmysql.png)

-**2:** Install MySQL via the Software Page (selecting the radio button to the left of Mysql):
+**Step 2:** Install MySQL via the Software Page (selecting the radio button to the left of MySQL):

 **Important note:** Take note of your `Socket` path and your `Password` once the installation is completed.
 You do not need them until Step 2.
-Your user-name should be `root`.
+Your username should be `root`.

-**Important note:** MYSQL can take up to 15 minutes to install as it is compiled upon request of installation so please be patient:
+**Important note:** MySQL can take up to 15 minutes to install as it is compiled upon request of installation so please be patient:

+**Important note:** If you have your own domain you can use this [VHost FAQ](https://www.feralhosting.com/faq/view?question=52) to host it here.

+This is a relevant (optional) FAQ: [PHP - modify settings](https://www.feralhosting.com/faq/view?question=213) for configuration of some PHP settings before you start.

-This next stage of the guide needs to be done in an SSH client such as PuTTy.
-[You can use this basic guide to connect using your Feral credentials.](https://www.feralhosting.com/faq/view?question=12)
+This next stage of the guide needs to be done in an SSH client such as PuTTy.How to [SSH](https://www.feralhosting.com/faq/view?question=12) to your slot.

-**3:** Now to install Adminer to configure your mysql, this is the procedure I used:
+**Step 3:** Now to install Adminer to configure your MySQL using these SSH commands:

 ~~~
 cd ~/www/$(whoami).$(hostname)/public_html/